Definition of Working Capital Turnover Ratio

 - However, a very high ratio of ~80% may indicate that the Company does not have enough funds to support the growth in its sales, further indicating the prospects of the Company being insolvent in the near future due to higher account payables.

-- A lower ratio may indicate Company having higher account receivables or inventory assets.
+- A lower ratio may indicate Company has higher account receivables or inventory assets.
 High account receivables have credit risk, and higher inventory has a risk of going stale, which is not good for sales.

 Conclusion

-The (WCTR) is a significant indicator of the efficiency of the Company and how well it is doing compared to the competitors.
+The (WCTR) is a significant indicator of the efficiency of the Company and how well it is doing compared to its competitors.
 The (WCTR) gives an indication of efficiency in the utilization of the working capital.
 The analysts and the Company’s management often look at this ratio while doing business analysis.
 If the ratio is too high or too low than the industry’s average ratio, they should look for outliers in the company’s financials to make informed decisions.

 Recommended Articles

 This is a guide to Working Capital Turnover Ratio.
 Here we discuss how to calculate WCTR along with practical examples.
-We also provide a downloadable excel template.
+We also provide a downloadable Excel template.
 You may also look at the following articles to learn more-